oarne97/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 - Modbus  ([documentation for this node](https://flows.nodered.org/node/node-red-contrib-modbus))
 - MQTT ([documentation for this node](https://cookbook.nodered.org/mqtt/))

-**Interaction with sensorconnect (Plug and Play connection of IO-Link Senosors):**
+The following describes how to use these data sources/nodes using the OPC/UA node as an example.

+## United Manufacturing Hubs sensorconnect
+One type of data source is the sensorconnect software package from the United Manufacturing Hub, which can be used to connect and read out IO-Link sensors quickly and easily.

-With the help of Sensorconnect, different sensors can be connected quickly and easily via an IFM gateway.
-The sensor values are automatically extracted from the software stack and made available via [MQTT](http://www.steves-internet-guide.com/mqtt-works/).
+Here, values from IO-Link sensors are read out with the help of an IO-Link gateway and then made available via [MQTT](http://www.steves-internet-guide.com/mqtt-works/).

 To get a quick and easy overview of the available MQTT messages and topics we recommend the [MQTT Explorer](http://mqtt-explorer.com/).
 If you don't want to install any extra software you can use the MQTT-In node to subscribe to all available topics by subscribing to  `#` and then direct the messages of the MQTT in nodes into a debugging node.
 You can then display the messages in the nodered debugging window and get information about the topic and available data points.

 Topic structure: `ia/raw/<transmitterID>/<gatewaySerialNumber>/<portNumber>/<IOLinkSensorID>`

-#### Example for ia/raw/
+**Example for ia/raw/**

 Topic: `ia/raw/2020-0102/0000005898845/X01/210-156`